 This fascinating book, the seventh in the Cricket Witness series, looks at the rural roots of the game and analyses how the county unit came into being as the County Championship developed during the late 19th century.
 It carefully traces the responses by each county team in terms of where they staged their home games, and highlights the variety of cricketscapes which emerged – urban, suburban, rural, coastal and scholastic – as well as how county teams developed headquarter venues.
 This book also shows how festival venues, away from these headquarters, became both popular and quite expensive as counties flew their flag at popular outgrounds – and how, with the advent of commercial interests, there has been the erosion to these cricketscapes and a contraction in the number of venues as county clubs centralised their operations.

 The book concludes by suggesting that the advent of The Hundred, as well as other T20 matches, provides an opportunity for county clubs to revisit outgrounds and to take the game, which began in meadowlands, back to its roots and prevent the urban cricketscape from becoming the global norm.

-It is now available in two discounted packages: Package 2, along with Eric Midwinter’s Cricket’s Four Epochs, and Package 3, along with two of Eric Midwinter’s titles, Cricket’s Four Epochs and Class Peace.
+It is now available in a discounted package, along with Eric Midwinter’s Cricket’s Four Epochs.